ozakary/water-pimd-simulations/README.md

 ## Compatibility
 - Tested on Ubuntu Linux
-- Partial support for macOS
+- Support for macOS
 - Not yet implemented for Windows

 ## Troubleshooting
 - Ensure all system dependencies are installed
-- Verify you are not in a Conda environment
+- Verify you are not in a **Conda environment**
 - Check Python version compatibility

 ## Citations